kyungjae-lee/engineers-notebook/projects/bare-metal-task-scheduler.md

 # Bare-Metal Task Scheduler

 [!]
-Note: This project is on-going.
+Note: This project is currently in progress.
 Contents will be updated.